SK-Jabed/LostFinder-Project-Client/README.md

 # LostFinder - User Interface 🌟

 ## 🎯 Project Overview
 **Welcome to FundSphere - A Modern Crowdfunding Platform !!!** LostFinder's client side is built with React and focuses on delivering a smooth and user-friendly interface.
 Users can post details of lost or found items, search for items, and interact with others through the platform.
+It’s built with performance and scalability in mind.
+This client-side platform delivers an elegant and accessible UI that emphasizes user convenience.
+The design focuses on clarity, interactivity, and responsiveness.

 ---